gaurav-bhardwaj03/Uruv/README.md

 ## 3. Running the workloads from the paper
 Each subdirectory - _Uruv_, *OpenBwTree* and _vcas_bst_ contains `run_benchmarks.sh`
 which builds the code and runs the executable for you.
-It runs all workloads from the paper and can be run using the command `bash run_benchmarks.sh`.
+It runs all workloads from the paper for that data structure and can be run using the command `bash run_benchmarks.sh`.
 NOTE, the default script expects a dataset of size 500 million split across 80 files to be already generated.
 If you haven't generated the dataset yet, please follow Section 1 for